snowcodie/snowcodie/README.md

 **Technologies:** Next.js, Next.js API routes, MySQL

 ### **Algo Visualizer - Next,Next API**
-Algo Visualizer is an open full-stack educational project built with Next.js 14 and TypeScript, offering interactive visualizations for 10+ algorithms, including sorting, pathfinding, and AVL/Red-Black trees.
-It also features step-by-step JWT authentication and SSL/TLS handshake demos, custom cryptographic utilities, and Canvas-based visualizers.
-Deployed with Docker on DigitalOcean, it showcases modern web development, security, and cloud skills.
-The project is fully open—anyone can contribute or use the code for their own purposes.
+Algo Visualizer is an open full-stack educational pet project built in just two days using Next.js 14 and TypeScript.
+It offers interactive visualizations for 10+ algorithms, including sorting, pathfinding, and AVL/Red-Black trees.
+The app includes step-by-step JWT authentication and SSL/TLS handshake demos, custom cryptographic utilities, and Canvas-based visualizers.
+Built with AI assistance and deployed via Docker on DigitalOcean, it showcases strong web, security, and cloud skills.
+Anyone can contribute or freely use the code.